 With choices like Disneyland, Disneysea and Universal Studio Japan, which do you choose?

-It’s impossible to skip any of them, and it’s DISNEYLAND you’re talking about, so of course we’re going to ALL 3.
-I think I may be even more excited than Sophie about Disneyland and I can so see myself with a popcorn bucket and donning a pair of Minnie ears already.
+It’s impossible to skip any of them, so of course we’re going to ALL 3.
+I think I may be even more excited than Sophie about Disneyland and I can so see myself with a popcorn bucket and donning a pair of Minnie Mouse ears already.

 No doubt a visit to 3 theme parks will burn a big hole in the wallet, so a more cost effective way is to book our tickets with Klook.
 Not only do you save time, you also save money especially with their current Summer sale.

 We take our theme park visits very very seriously and when we heard that queues can go as long as 3 hours, we know we have to be very strategic about it to maximise our day and money!